mist64/c64ref/kernal/kernal_dh.md

 If the current input device is the keyboard and if the key- board buffer contains characters, JMP E5B4/E5CF to retrieve the first character from the keyboard buffer.

- Operation:
+**Operation**:

 1. If 99, the current input device, is not 0 (the keyboard), branch to step 5.
 2. If 99 is 0 for the keyboard, see if any characters are in the keyboard buffer as indicated by C6, the number of charac- ters in the keyboard buffer.
 3. If no characters are in the keyboard buffer, just CLC and RTS, thus returning with the accumulator set to 0.
 4. If characters do exist in the keyboard buffer, disable IRQ interrupts and JMP E5B4/E5CF to retrieve the first character from the keyboard buffer and exit.
 5. If the current input device, 99, is 2 for RS-232, fall through
    to F14E/F205 for the routine to get characters from RS-232.
 6. If the current input device is neither 0 nor 2, branch to F166/F21D to get a character from other devices.
 F166/F21D is located in the Determine Input Device routine used by CHRIN; thus, other devices (tape, screen, serial) perform